resource-watch/sql-parser/README.md

 Credits
 -------

+This repo is a for of [Forward's SQL Parser](https://github.com/forward/sql-parser), kudos to them for most of the work.

 A lot of the boilerplate and compilation code in this project is borrowed from the CoffeeScript project as it was the best example of a project using JISON that I could find.
 Thanks.